Fitbit makes fitness trackers, and now, a full-fledged smartwatch that you can make payments with, thanks to a service called Fitbit Pay.

 How does Fitbit Pay work?

-In theory, all you have to do is add your card, then go to a store, and hold your Ionic watch next to contactless reader at checkout.
+All you have to do is add your card, then go to a store, long press the left-hand button and hold your Ionic watch next to contactless reader at checkout.
+It's that simple.

 Add your credit or debit card

-According to Fitbit, you will be able to add eligible US American Express cards, as well as Mastercard and Visa credit and debit cards from "top issuing banks in over 10 markets across the globe".
-Those banks include ANZ, Banco Santander, Bank of America, Capital One, HSBC, KBC Bank Ireland, OCBC Bank, Royal Bank of Canada, UOB, and US Bank.
-More countries and banks will be added soon.
+You will be able to add eligible US American Express cards, as well as Mastercard and Visa credit and debit cards from "top issuing banks in over 10 markets across the globe", which we've detailed above.

 Go to a store